Configuration

 Examples of icons

-icons: python: "" # nf-seti-python javascript: "" # nf-md-language_javascript applescript: "🍎" specs
+icons: python: "" # nf-seti-python javascript: "" # nf-md-language_javascript applescript: "🍎"list of node specs, in ascending order of specificity

 Properties of Spec